 I’m not going to mince words.
 I’m exhausted.
-Even as I’m writing this, I’ve been up most of the night finishing work, responding to school emails, catching up on to-do lists, doing laundry, and trying to figure out when I’m going to sleep next.
+Even as I’m writing this, I’ve been up most of the night finishing work, responding to school emails, catching up on to-do lists, doing laundry, and trying to figure out when I will sleep next.
 It’s not that I don’t have the time now that I’m always at home and not commuting and doing school runs.
 It’s just that everything seems to be taking a little longer than usual.
-And that’s because I’m worried— about the pandemic, the economy, remote learning, not being around friends and family like before, and keeping up with a house that always has people—and three dogs—in it.
+And that’s because I’m worried— about the economy, how the world’s changing, and keeping up with a house that always has people—and three dogs—in it.
 Constantly.

 Let It Go